KVIP: Reborn as a Christian station

 In June 1969, a group of churchmen incorporated as Northern California Communications Corporation reached a deal to purchase KVIP from Shasta and its associated equipment from McConnell.
 The group included representation from several local Christian churches.
 The FCC approved of the transfer that December, and KVIP returned to the air on January 4, 1970, from new studios in Enterprise.
 When the station held a fundraising drive that June, it received gifts from as far as Sacramento and Modesto.
 Some of its programming in the early years came from Family Radio, though this was eliminated in the early 1980s.

 The reincarnation of KVIP as a Christian radio station was seen as ironic by some of its supporters.
 Under Shasta and station manager Donald Chamberlain, the station was known for sometimes controversial editorial and talk show programs.
 Royal Blue, a pastor who was one of the founding associates in the station's relaunch, noted in a 2012 newspaper article that these editorials regularly spurred the ire of the women that attended his Wednesday night prayer meetings, who in turn began praying for the station to go off the air.

 In October 1974, the FCC granted Northern California Communications Corporation another construction permit, this one to build an FM station on 98.1 MHz.
 KVIP-FM, which started in 1975, broadcast a split program due to the FM Non-Duplication Rule, which limited the amount of programming the two frequencies could share.
 It was also the only FM service in the area when it started, as several other stations had been established but failed to take root.
 In 1978, the first FM translator was set up: K240AG (95.9 FM), bringing the KVIP signal to Nubieber.

 In January 1979, vandals damaged the KVIP tower.
 The station attempted to move its facilities to the Churn Creek Bottom area, but the Shasta County Board of Supervisors ruled that a broadcast tower could not be placed in a light agricultural area, so it instead sought and received approval to replace its former 325 ft mast with a new 450 ft tower.
 By 1989, there were twelve translators in service, and KVIP had begun operating KGRV in the Roseburg area; at this time, the station aired a mix of primarily local daytime programming and evening shows produced by Moody Radio; the parent corporation had changed its name to the present Pacific Cascade moniker.
 Among the most popular programs was the station's ministry to shut-ins; the station solicited cards and letters of encouragement from its listeners to send to the homebound.

 In 1992, KVIP raised funds to acquire a 30 acre plot of land so it could own its own transmitter site.

+In 2024, KVIP moved from its longtime studios on Hartnell Avenue (which building had changed ownership) to a new facility located on Lake Blvd. near the former KGEC facility.